godotengine/godot-docs/classes/class_inputeventjoypadmotion.rst

 Brief Description
 -----------------

 Input event type for gamepad joysticks and other motions.
-For buttons see :ref:`InputEventJoypadMotion<class_inputeventjoypadmotion>`.
+For buttons see ``InputEventJoypadMotion``.

 Member Functions
 ----------------